Register For This Camp

 And it even has a 25 yard pool in which we can shoot video and practice stroke skills.

 We have reserved a variety of rooms in their villas.
 Some rooms are located in single room apartments, some in two-room apartments, and some in 3-room villas.
-We will do our best to arrange guests in the rooms to best fit the number of people and situation for each entourage.
+You may select from the list of rooms still available at the time of your registration.

 Each spacious bedroom has either a king or queen size bed, and its own private bathroom.
 Each bedroom has a ceiling fan and an air conditioner.